Australian herring: Habitat and biology

 Australian herring form large schools in sea-grass meadows, off beaches, over reefs, in coastal bays and in estuaries.
 They are normally found near the surface, going no deeper than a few metres.
 They are predators feeding on smaller fishes and some invertebrates which live among the weed beds and sea grass meadows.
 These fish reach sexual maturity at around 2–3 years of age and once mature they move westwards along the Australian coast to an area of the southwestern coast where they spawn alongside adults resident in that area.
 The spawning takes place in April to June.
-The fertility of the females depends on their size, a 20 cm long individual may lay 50,000 eggs while a 33 cm females ay lay 200,000 eggs in a spawning season.
+The fertility of the females depends on their size, a 20 cm long individual may lay 50,000 eggs while a 33 cm females may lay 200,000 eggs in a spawning season.
 The eggs, larvae and juveniles are planktonic and drift southwards along the western coast of Australia and eastward along its south coast by the prevailing winds and currents, the Leeuwin Current being particularly important in this.
 At 30-60 mm length the juveniles settle in the winter and spring using nursery sites along the south coast.
 Some remain close to where the spawning grounds are along the southern part of the western coast of Western Australia.
 Geographe Bay appears to be a very important source of recruitment for the west coast population.
 Once they have spawned, the adult fish remain off the west coast of Western Australia and do not return to the south coast.
 They disperse along the coast, they move into estuaries and go as far north as Shark Bay.